JJLongoria/aura-helper-CLI/README.md

         -r | --root <path/to/project/root>              Path to project root.
 By default is your current folder.
         -p | --progress <format>                        Option for report the command progress.
 Available formats: plaintext, json.
-        -s | --send-to <path/to/output/file>            Path to file for redirect the output.
         -b | --beautify                                 Option for draw the output with colors.
 Green for Successfull, Blue for progress, Yellow for Warnings and Red for
                                                         Errors.
 Only recomended for work with terminals (CMD, Bash, Power Shell...).
+        --output-file <path/to/output/file>             Path to file for redirect the output.

     *Examples*: